top of page

 Sami Al-Izzi (Postdoc)

 Sami completed his BSc in Theoretical Physics at University College London before taking Part III of the Mathematical Tripos at the University of Cambridge.
 He then moved to the University of Warwick to pursue a 4 year MSc+PhD at the CDT in Mathematics of Systems, where the PhD was supervised jointly between Warwick and Institut Curie (Sorbonne Université).
-His PhD research focused on using concepts from soft matter physics, differential geometry and hydrodynamics to understand the dynamics of lipid membrane tubes in a variety of conditions mimicking cellular processes.
-Sami’s current research interests are in applying ideas from geometry and hydrodynamics to experimental problems in developmental/mechano biology.
-He hopes to use these methods to better understand the interplay between geometry, forces and cell signalling, and to provide useful quantitative tools and theory for experimental biologists.
+He was then a postdoc at UNSW Sydney, working across the School of Physics and Single Molecule Science.
+After that, he was awarded a Marie Sklodowska-Curie Postdoctoral Fellowship to work with Andreas Carlson at the University of Oslo Mathematics Department.
+Sami is now a postdoctoral fellow under the Australia-wide ARC Centre of Excellnce for Mathematical Analysis of Cellular Systems, based at UNSW, Sydney.
+Sami’s research interests span geometry, active matter and hydrodynamics.
 In his spare time he enjoys climbing, running and playing guitar.

 photoSami_edited.jpg